milinda/ef/clojure-web/adder/README.md

 [Mark McGranaghan](http://mmcgrana.github.com/).
 That post was really helpful, but there were some incompatibilities with the latest versions of the libraries used.
 I did some additional improvements to make it wrok as a WAR.

-## License

-Copyright (C) 2012 Milinda Pathirage

-Distributed under the Eclipse Public License, the same as Clojure.